Clifden Eager

 Sir Clifden Henry Andrews Eager (14 June 1882 – 11 August 1969) was an Australian politician.

 Eager was born in Sorrento to Irish-born Anglican reader Clifden Henry Eager and Kate Amelia Andrews.
 He attended state schools and then the University of Melbourne, where he received a Bachelor of Law in 1909 and a Master of Law in 1910.
 Around 1909 he married Ernestine Isabella May Campton, with whom he had five children.
 He was a barrister from 1911.

 In February 1930 Eager was elected to the Victorian Legislative Council as a Nationalist member for East Yarra Province.
 He took silk in 1935, and during that year was briefly a minister without portfolio.
 From 1937 to 1943 he was the unofficial leader of the United Australia Party in the Legislative Council.
 He was elected to the presidency of the Legislative Council in 1943, and was knighted in 1952.
 He was disendorsed by the Liberal Party in 1952 after refusing to vote against the Greater Melbourne Council Bill, but he retained both his seat and the presidency as an independent.
 Eager was defeated in 1958 and retired from politics.
-He died at Corowa in 1969.
+He died at Corowa in 1969 due to natural causes.

+Early life and education

+Clifden Henry Andrews Eager was born on 14 June 1882 in Sorrento, Victoria, the son of Clifden Henry Eager, an Irish-born Anglican reader, and Kate Amelia Eager (née Andrews).
+He was educated at state schools before attending the University of Melbourne He completed his secondary schooling at the Melbourne Educational Institute.
+Before pursuing his university qualifications, he entered the workforce early, establishing himself in 1905 to work professionally as an accountant., where he graduated with a Bachelor of Laws in 1909 and a Master of Laws in 1910.

+Legal career

+Following the completion of his legal studies, Eager was admitted to the Victorian Bar in 1911 and commenced practice as a barrister.
+While his primary practice remained centered in Victoria where he was admitted on 8 March 1911, he later expanded his legal jurisdiction interstate, gaining formal admission to the New South Wales Bar on 19 June 1939.
+His core legal workload concentrated closely on corporate commercial law, complex taxation disputes, and local government regulations.
+He established a successful legal career in Melbourne and was appointed King's Counsel in 1935, recognising his standing within the legal profession.
+In addition to his legal practice, he later held directorships in several companies and became involved in a number of business and community organisations.
+At the bar, he specialized significantly in equity and company law, building a reputation for meticulous brief preparation.
+From 1949 to 1959, he expanded his commercial career by serving as the chairman of directors for the major Australian retail firm The Myer Emporium Ltd. He also held high-level directorships with the National Mutual Life Association of Australasia Ltd and Equity Trustees, Executors & Agency Co.
+Ltd.